Teradata/aws-reinvent-ml-challenge/README.md

    Once you've completed the notebook, submit the forked repo link to  to [Developer Relations DR2300682@Teradata.com](mailto:DR2300682@Teradata.com).

 ## Prize
-By completing this challenge, you will be entered into a raffle to win a **Star Wars Lego Set $100 Value**!!!
+By completing this challenge, you will be entered into a raffle to win a **TBD - $1000 Value**!!!
 Make sure to submit your solution to qualify for the raffle.